BalakumaranRKB/Marketing_Analytics_Case_Study/Readme.md

 ## 🔍 Data Exploration <a name = "data exploration"></a>

-There are seven tables in this case study and this can be seen in the ERD diagram below.
+There are 7 tables in this case study and this can be seen in the ERD diagram below.
 The seven tables are rental, inventory, film, film_category, category, film_actor, actor.

 <br>